hzget/hzget.github.io/ml_tech/ml_tech.md

 * training set is noisy: errors, outliers and so on
 * sampling noise because of small sampling
-* pure chance: feature names has some pattern
+* pure chance: e.g., feature names has some pattern

 Solutions: